seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Appendices/AppendixB-Full-Source-Code-with-Styling.md

 Throughout this tutorial series, we built **GreyMatter Journal** incrementally.

-What began as a simple blog evolved into a modern, production-grade content platform featuring:
+What started as a simple blog evolved into a production-grade distributed content platform featuring:

 ```text
 ✓ Next.js 16 App Router